voberle/adventofcode/2023/README.md

 Missing days:

 - Day 17: Pathfinding with custom coordinates.
-- Day 20 part 2: Special pattern in data.
 - Day 21 part 2: Again special pattern in data.
 - Day 24 part 2: No idea how to do part 2.
 - Day 25 part 2: Press button.

 Also:

-- Remove table lib, replace it with pieces of customizable code.
 - Extract reusable code into "utils".

 ## Days